 Letter written by Union soldier John T. Norton (Lieut., 97th Regiment New York State Volunteers) to his father, Morgan Norton of Norway, NY.
 The letter is dated May 23rd, 1863.
 Norton discusses the Battle of Chancellorsville and mentions the death of Stonewall Jackson, referring to him as "the bravest of the brave."

 One letter (December 13, 1864) from Union soldier Capt.
-Benjamin F. Oakes of the 1st Maine Heavy Artillery to J. G. Richardson.
-The letter was written from "in the field" near Petersburg, Virginia.
-Oakes describes in detail the destruction of the Weldon Railroad by Union troops and the burning buildings in Sussex Courthouse, VA.
-Oakes was originally from Old Town, Maine and resided post-war in East Tawas, Michigan.
+Benjamin F. Oakes of the 1st Maine Heavy Artillery; written from "in the field" near Petersburg, Virginia.
+Oakes describes in detail the destruction of the Weldon Railroad and other events.

 Civil War papers (9 items) of Sandie Pendleton, a member of Stonewall Jackson's staff.
 The documents consist of orders and dispatches; note to his father concerning Jackson's death, and other miscellaneous documents.